CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 ![General Settings Template](./media/batch-serial-template-definition/general-settings-templates.webp)

-You can decide when a Batch number is created considering the Manufacturing Order status.
-To do this, check the Batch Number generated at the MOR checkbox and choose one of the options.
-When selecting one of the Status options, the Batch will be generated on the appropriate status change or creation of a Manufacturing Order with the specified status.
+You can determine when a Batch number is created based on the status of the Manufacturing Order.
+To do this, check the "Batch Number Generated at MOR" checkbox and select one of the available options.
+Depending on the chosen status, the Batch will be generated either when the Manufacturing Order is created with the specified status or upon a status change.

 :::caution
     Please remember that when the Batch Number generated at the MOR option is checked, it is impossible to use Classification options on a [Batch Template](#defining-batch-template).